 Some schools let students choose between a laptop or tablet running either Microsoft Windows* or Apple* operating system software.
 Other schools require one or the other, and will tell you which type you need to buy.

 But what’s the difference between them?
 In the school environment, not much.
-Many of the same types of apps are available for both Windows and Mac* these days, and in fact Apple laptops may be set up to run Windows.
+Many of the same types of apps are available for both Windows and Mac* these days.

 Most makers of Windows-based laptops offer slim and lightweight Ultrabooks™.
 Apple also has a slim and lightweight laptop called the MacBook Air*.

 Because dozens of companies make Windows-based devices, there’s a wider choice of Windows tablets and laptops.
+With a device that runs on the new Windows 10, your child may be able to switch between apps seamlessly and make notes directly onto a webpage for their projects with Microsoft Edge.
+They can also enjoy incredible battery life, secure yet instant log ins, and all-around performance.
 With more choices on offer, you’ll often be able to find less expensive Windows-based devices at a variety of prices.

 In addition to the Windows and Mac systems used by most laptops and desktops, a number of devices use Apple’s iOS* and Google’s Android* software.